FredHutch/wdl-unit-tests/README.md

 - [pytest][]: a Python test framework. when you run `uv sync` above you'll then have a cli binary `pytest` available
 - [uv][]: a Python package and project manager; manages dependencies, runs tests, etc.

+If you make any changes to Python files in `tests/` make sure to run `make lint-check` and `make format-check` and make any changes as suggested by those commands

 ### Java

 These tests are run on GitHub Actions on each pull request via the `.github/workflows/cromwell-test-run.yml` and `.github/workflows/womtools-validate.yml` workflows.